Institutional Review Board FAQ

-IRB processing may vary significantly based on review category and several other factors such as turn-around time from PI and reviewers, complexity of project among other.
+The review and approval time will vary significantly based on the level of review and other factors such as turn-around time by the PI in response to the administrative review, Board review, and complexity of the project among others.
 It is important that the PI plans accordingly.

 How often does the IRB Full Committee meet?

-Full IRB meetings are conducted quarterly or as needed.
+Full IRB meetings are held quarterly or as needed.

-Can I start the research after submitting the protocol to IRB for review?
+Can I start the research after submitting the protocol to the IRB for review?

-Under no circumstances may a research investigation be initiated until IRB decision on approval or exemption is received.
-Lack of communication from IRB may not be misinterpreted as an approval.
+Under no circumstances may a research investigation be started before the IRB decision on approval or exemption is received.
+Lack of communication from the IRB may not be misinterpreted as an approval.
 To check protocol review status, login to your IRBNet account.